Building Brand Love in a Swipe Left World

 In his book Thinking, Fast and Slow, Daniel Kahneman explains the two systems that drive the way we think and make decisions.
 We are ruled by System 1 — fast, intuitive and emotional.
 It operates impulsively, with little or no effort.
 System 2 — slower, more deliberate, more logical — is called into action far less often to rationally solve complex situations that require attention and concentration.
 As much as 95% of decision-making happens in the subconscious System 1.

 Now it starts to make more sense.
-As technology fuels our ability to move quickly through life, scrolling our way through information at a blistering pace, decisions that used to be controlled by System 2 (like ‘who do I want to go out with?’ or ‘which product should I buy?’) are now influenced more and more by our subconscious, emotionally-guided, System 1.
+As technology fuels our ability to move quickly through life, scrolling our way through information at a rapid pace, decisions that used to be controlled by System 2 (like ‘who do I want to go out with?’ or ‘which product should I buy?’) are now influenced more and more by our subconscious, emotionally-guided, System 1.

 “The emotional tail wags the rational dog,” according to Kahneman, who was awarded a Nobel Prize for his work.